satya164/satya164.github.io/src/posts/004-publishing-dual-module-esm-libraries/page.md

 TypeScript has an option: `allowImportingTsExtensions: true` to write `./module.ts` instead of `./module.js` in the `import` statement.
 It's also possible to specify `moduleResolution: 'Bundler'` to allow omitting the file extension in the `import` statement.
 However, TypeScript compiler doesn't rewrite the imports to add the correct file extension, so unless they are added by another tool, the imports will fail at runtime.

 TypeScript also supports `.mts` and `.cts` file extensions.
 When these extensions are used in combination with `module: 'NodeNext'`, TypeScript generates ESM and CommonJS output accordingly.
-It can be useful if you explicitly want to generate a specific module system for a file.
-However, for our setup where we always author ESM and generate 2 builds with ESM and CommonJS, they are not necessary.
+It can be useful if you explicitly want to specify a module system for a file.
+However, for our setup where we always author ESM and generate 2 builds for ESM and CommonJS, using these extensions will complicate the build process.

 ### Default exports